 Learn modelling techniques and experience the pleasure of working with clay to create a farmyard animal.
-We will be working on a small chicken or duck, looking at texture and surface and what it suggests.
+We will be working on a small chicken, duck or pig looking at texture and surface and what it suggests.
 I will show you how to construct and model small details that will bring your animal alive.
-You should also have time to make a small head of any animal you like using the same techniques however, you must bring with you plenty of source material for you to refer to.
+You should also have time to make a small head or a small animal of any type you like, using the same techniques however, you must bring with you plenty of source material for you to refer to.

-Please arrive around 9.30 and hopefully we should get going soon after that.
+Please arrive for 10am and hopefully we should get going soon after that.
 I am not able to provide lunch for any of my courses but I have a fridge, microwave and kettle in the workshop.
-I will supply tea, coffee and cold drinks, and also biscuits and maybe a cake if my Mum is around.
-There is ice-cream available from the shop next door and the class will finish at around 4.00pm to 4.30pm
+I will supply tea, coffee and cold drinks, biscuits and cakes.
+There is also ice-cream available from the Lavender shop and the class will finish around 4.00pm to 5.00pm

 Materials included in the course fee: